This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Prepare Your Burger Patties

 Take your burger patties out of the freezer.
-Depending on how they are packaged, you might need to separate the patties and remove paper separators.
+Depending on how they are packaged or pressed, you might need to separate the patties and remove paper separators.
 You can easily do this with the same spatula you’ll use on the grill.

 If you have trouble with some of the patties sticking together, let them sit out for a few minutes to thaw, then try separating them again carefully with a spatula.
 To speed the process up, you can use the cold water or microwave thaw method for only a couple of minutes to help separate the patties.